LensentDsz/Unity-Project-Lab/README.md

     Nesting GameObjects to multiple levels .

-    Using the Move and Rotate tools to transform a child GameObject.</code></pre>
+    Using the Move and Rotate tools to transform a child GameObject.

+    Position the Main camera.

+    Make the sphere solid